 Do you believe in the power of superstition?
-If so, maybe you're keeping your fingers crossed and holding your breath until your college admission letters come back.
+If so, maybe you're keeping your fingers crossed and holding your breath until your college acceptance letters come back.
 But there’s a better way to tip the scales in your favor—after all, the best luck is the kind you create yourself.
 Here are 13 tips for making sure you hit a lucky streak with your college applications.

 1. Save the dates